bphu/mongo/docs/building.md

 For earlier macOS versions, Python 3 can be installed using Homebrew or MacPorts or similar.

+* On Ubuntu, you may need to install pip before installing the required python modules:
+   `apt-get install python3-pip`

 To install the required Python modules, run:

     $ python3 -m pip install -r etc/pip/compile-requirements.txt